Leor Weinberger

 Leor S. Weinberger is an American virologist and quantitative biologist.
 He is credited with discovering the HIV virus latency circuit, which provided the first experimental evidence that stochastic fluctuations ('noise') in gene expression are used for cell fate decisions.
-He has also pioneered the concept of therapeutic interfering particles, or “TIPs”, which are resistance-proof antivirals.
+He has also pioneered the concept of therapeutic interfering particles, or "TIPs", which are resistance-proof antivirals.
 His TED talk on this novel antiviral approach 20 years in the making has been called a "highlight" of TED and received a standing ovation from the live audience.
+Weinberger's TIP discovery was profiled in Science magazine and by Carl Zimmer in The New York Times.

-Weinberger is currently the William and Ute Bowes Distinguished Professor of Virology, director of the Gladstone Center for Cell Circuitry, professor of pharmaceutical chemistry, and professor of biochemistry and biophysics at Gladstone Institutes/University of California, San Francisco He is the only person to ever win the NIH Director’s Pioneer Award, NIH/NIDA Avant Garde Award, and NIH Director's New Innovator Award.
+Weinberger is currently the William and Ute Bowes Distinguished Professor of Virology, director of the Gladstone Center for Cell Circuitry, professor of pharmaceutical chemistry, and professor of biochemistry and biophysics at Gladstone Institutes/University of California, San Francisco He is the only person to ever win the NIH Director's Pioneer Award, NIH/NIDA Avant Garde Award, and NIH Director's New Innovator Award.

 Education and career

 Weinberger received his undergraduate degree in biophysics from University of Maryland, College Park in 1998.
 He completed his PhD in Biophysics, with a focus on HIV, from University of California, Berkeley in 2004.
 He received postdoctoral training at Princeton University as a Lewis Thomas Fellow, working with Thomas Shenk and David Botstein.

 After completing his fellowship at Princeton, Weinberger joined the University of California, San Diego, as an assistant professor for the Department of Chemistry and Biochemistry.
 Afterwards, he moved to the University of California, San Francisco (UCSF) in an associate professor in biochemistry and biophysics before transitioning to Gladstone Institutes, the non-profit research institution associated with UCSF.
 Weinberger is now the director of the Gladstone UCSF Center for Cell Circuitry and Bowes Distinguished Professor, and he retains his professorships at UCSF in pharmaceutical chemistry and biochemistry and biophysics.